Chapter 16 - The Formation of Compound Verbs

 ingiallire, to become, turn yellow inscurire, to make obscure insecchire, to become dry, dry up

-insọrgere, to revolt, become insurgent intervenire, to intervene intorbidire, to muddy
+insọrgere, to revolt, become insurgent intercọrrere, to elapse intervenire, to intervene

 marcire, to become overripe migliorare, to improve, get better morire, to die